 The FART Method.

-Like a real fart, it will stop everyone in their tracks, interrupting their routine.
-Unlike a fart, however, the aroma is intoxicating to a journalist or editor because it connects your message to them in a meaningful way.
-This means you decrease the chance your perfect pitch email will be ignored.
-Ok, so here’s the FART Method.
+Like a real fart, this method is your best shot to stop everyone in their tracks, interrupting their routine.
+Unlike a fart, however, the perfect pitch email via the FART Method fills the recipient’s inbox with an intoxicating aroma.
+An aroma capable of connecting to a journalist, editor, or any recipient in a meaningful way.
+This means you decrease the chance your email will be ignored.

 F – Fresh

-You need to embrace the fact that a journalist is never going to accept a pitch that’s not fresh.
-You may think you’re casting a wider net, but you’re just burning bridges.
-It’s hard to get outside of your own head, but you need to bounce your ideas off objective folks who will give it to your straight.
+Journalists, and any recipient for that matter, will never accept a pitch that’s not fresh.
+You may think you’re casting a wider net by sending your story to everyone possible, but you’re just burning bridges.
+It’s hard to get outside of your own head and avoid the founder baby problem, so it might be good to bounce your ideas off objective folks who will give it to your straight.

 A – Accessible

 A is for accessible.

 Does the recipient have access to accurate information to verify any claims you’re making?
 Is your message easy to understand?
 Are you providing a high-quality photo or necessary visual assets to help them understand?
 Are you easy to reach out to?
 Is there a strong online “paper trail” so they can verify who you are and trust you immediately?

 Every step of the process must be easy for the recipient, editor, journalist, or whom you’re trying to influence.
 Just like you, they don’t want new tasks on their plate, so do what you can to minimize the perceived labor of dealing with you.
 The higher the perceived work, the lower their probability of replying.
 It’s also vital to return emails quickly—if you write the most perfect pitch email the world has ever seen, but don’t follow through, you lose.
 (You’d be stunned how often it happens.)